tox-dev/tox/docs/plugins.rst

 Publish your plugin to PyPI
 ---------------------------

-If you think the rest of the world could profit using your plugin you can publish it to PyPI.
+If you think the rest of the world could profit using your plugin, you can publish it to PyPI.

 You need to add some more meta data to ``setup.py`` (see `cookiecutter-tox-plugin`_ for a complete example or consult the `setup.py docs <https://docs.python.org/3/distutils/setupscript.html>`_).